ibm-js/deliteful/docs/Combobox.md

 [`deliteful/list/List`](./list/List.md) widget for
 displaying the list of options.

-Characteristics:
+Main features:
-* It allows to benefit from the customization mechanism of the list item rendering.
+* Allows to benefit from the customization mechanism of the list item rendering.
 * Provides single and multiple selection modes.
 * Provides optional interactive filtering of list of options (single selection mode only).
-* The rendering of the popup is multi-channel responsive: by default, the popup is displayed on desktop below/above the main element, while on mobile it is displayed in a centered overlay (an instance of deliteful/Combobox/ComboPopup is used in this case).
+* Multichannel rendering.

 *Example of deliteful/Combobox (single choice mode, on desktop browser):*